-Tiffany also enjoyed being silly this spring with Michael Patrick Thornton at Second City in YOU & ME, a two-person, entirely improvised, no suggestion set.
+Tiffany also enjoyed being silly last spring with Michael Patrick Thornton at Second City in YOU & ME, a two-person, entirely improvised, no suggestion set.
 Actors Theatre of Louisville Artistic Director Les Waters calls the show “Hilarious, horrifying, and human.
 Quite magical, really.”
 Chicago Reader Recommended.

 Tiffany earned her BFA from Wayne State University (Detroit), studied at The Moscow Art Theater School (Russia) and The Athens Centre (Greece), and toured Greece in Trojan Women.
 Other stage credits include Michigan productions and a national tour.
 In Chicago, Tiffany has worked as a dialect coach with Writers Theatre, A Red Orchid, Theatre-Hikes, Broken Compass and individual clients, and as an actor with Goodman Theatre, Writers Theatre, Victory Gardens, Eclipse, Facility Theatre, The Artistic Home and Apple Tree.
 She is a Trap Door Theatre company member and, in addition to Phèdre, has appeared on the Trap Door stage in Eva Peron, The Beastly Bombing, The Unconquered, Anger/Fly, The Arsonists, The Unveiling / Dozens of Cousins, No Matter How Hard We Try and A Couple of Poor, Polish-Speaking Romanians, which toured Romania and Poland.